-Submissions for the Robin Becker Chapbook Series are considered annually in April; in 2022, please send manuscripts from April 1 – April 30.
+Submissions for the Robin Becker Chapbook Series are considered annually in April.
 Thank you for your interest in Seven Kitchens Press and this series.
 Full guidelines are posted below.

-Official guidelines: the Robin Becker Chapbook Series seeks original, unpublished poetry manuscripts in English by LGBTQ+ writers.
+Official guidelines: Since 2008, the Robin Becker Chapbook Series has sought original, unpublished poetry manuscripts in English by LGBTQ+ writers.
 All styles welcome.
 We are especially interested in reading poets from marginalized communities.

-- Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, are sought for publication in the Robin Becker Chapbook Series, each in a limited edition of 100 copies.
+- Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, will be selected for publication in the Robin Becker Chapbook Series, each in a limited edition of 100 copies.

 - Our series editor is Steve Bellin-Oka.

 - The editor and publisher may, at their discretion, choose not to award publication in either category.
 It is also possible that more than one manuscript in either category may be offered publication.
 Please send your very best work.

 - Submit a paginated manuscript of 16-20 pages of poems with no more than one poem per page.
 Include a title page and a table of contents, but no identifying information in the manuscript.
 Do not include images of any kind.
 Please don’t use fancy fonts.

 - In a separate file, please provide the manuscript title, author name, address, email and phone number.
 This file should include acknowledgments if anything in the manuscript has been previously published.
 Please also provide a brief biographical note, and title the document according to the following format: Becker_Your Last Name.

 - In your brief (one paragraph) biographical note, include a statement of any previous or pending book or chapbook publication.
 (We need this information in order to read your manuscript in its proper category; we are very open to work by new writers and this series is designed to showcase both emerging and established poets.)